-According to CEO/Founder of Big Data-Startups, Mark van Rijmenam, “the difference between Business Intelligence and Data Analytics lies in the fact that Business Intelligence helps in making business decisions based on past results while data analytics helps in making predictions that are going to help you in the future.”
+According to CEO of Big Data-Startups, Mark van Rijmenam, “the difference between Business Intelligence and Data Analytics lies in the fact that Business Intelligence helps in making business decisions based on past results while data analytics helps in making predictions that are going to help you in the future.”

-Vice President of Engineering, Noetix Products, Magnitude Software, Pat Roche, “Business Intelligence is required to operate the business while Business Analytics is required to transform the business.”
+Vice President of Engineering, Noetix Products, Pat Roche said, “Business Intelligence is required to operate the business while Business Analytics is required to transform the business.”

 BI focuses on achieving operational efficiency using real-time data to bring about efficiency in different job functions.
-It involves in-depth analysis of historical data from varied sources to help in making informed decisions.
-It helps individuals in making queries asking data-related questions and getting results.
-BI tools are especially designed to display results of analytics in a manner understandable even to a layman.
+It involves an in-depth analysis of historical data from varied sources to help in making informed decisions.
+It helps individuals in making queries, asking data-related questions and getting results.
+BI tools are specially designed to display the results of analytics in a manner understandable even to a layman.

-With huge volumes of data being continuously shared, Data explosion can be witnessed everywhere around us in the form of mobile data generation, real-time data and others as well.
+With huge volumes of data being continuously shared, data explosion can be witnessed everywhere around us in the form of mobile data generation, real-time data, and others as well.
 As a result, there is a greater need for protecting data integrity as never before.

-Integration of Big Data and Business Intelligence with Cloud Computing is recently trending in IT sector.
-However, there are concerns whether this combination is going to work out or not.
+Integration of Big Data and Business Intelligence with Cloud Computing is recently trending in the IT sector.
+However, there are concerns about whether this combination is going to work out or not.
 According to the latest research reports by Saugatuck Technology, “cloud-based BI and analytics will witness enormous growth in the coming years.”
-The amalgamation of BI with cloud can enhance growth rate by leaps and bounds in the next few years.
+The amalgamation of BI with the cloud can enhance the growth rate by leaps and bounds in the next few years.